-The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Seaman 2nd Class Walter R. Pentico, 17, killed during World War II, was accounted for on Feb.
+The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Seaman 2nd Class Walter R. Pentico, 17, of Lexington, Nebraska, killed during World War II, was accounted for on Feb.
 24, 2021.

 On Dec.
 7, 1941, Pentico was assigned to the battleship USS Oklahoma, which was moored at Ford Island, Pearl Harbor, when the ship was attacked by Japanese aircraft.
 The USS Oklahoma sustained multiple torpedo hits, which caused it to quickly capsize.
 The attack on the ship resulted in the deaths of 429 crewmen, including Pentico.